mikededo/.dotfiles/README.md

 ## Starship

-I have been using powerlevel10k to customize my `zsh`, it was very complex to port to `fish`.
 Using `starship`, I have a shared prompt configuration.
 Since it is exclusively for the prompt, it does not include any sort of plugin configuration.

 > Configuration can be found in `./starship/.config/starship.toml`.